whitneyburton/portfolios/students/1701-front/dave_hubertus/20170421-dave-hubertus-m2.markdown

 4 - Zero complaints

+### Peer Reivews
+Krisit Green - Thanks Dave for pairing with me on mythical creatures, the session was really a big help for me.
+We were able to work through a few issues I had with one of the creatures and I left with a better understanding of how to solve it.

+Adam Carpenter - Dave and I have paired on two projects now and the projects we have partnered on have gone the smoothest out of any projects I have worked on at Turing.
+He has a strong grasp of fundamentals, functional programming and the logic behind it that makes working on hard problems with him a lot more enjoyable.
+He is also great at explaining techniques that I don’t yet have a grasp on and that is why I learn so much when I work on projects with him.

 ### Playing a Part

 I have participated in most, if not all events, that have been required of Turing students.
 However when considering taking on tasks outside of course work, I have shied away due to fear of taking on too many tasks.
 Having a better understanding of the course load and Turing’s all around structure, I look forward to some of the opportunities the Turing community has to offer.